Liisa HusuTitle: Post Retirement Professor School/office: School of Humanities, Education and Social Sciences

-She is scientific adviser of Chalmers University of Technology ten-year gender initiative for excellence GENIE since 2018.
+She is scientific adviser of Chalmers University of Technology ten-year gender initiative for excellence GENIE since 2018, and is a member of the External Advisory Group for Lund University Science Faculty on gender and diversity since 2020.

 Liisa Husu has lectured and given invited presentations in over thirty countries, in Australia, Canada, China, European countries, Latin America, Morocco, South Africa, and USA.

 Her publications include Hard Work in the Academy.
-Research and Interventions on Gender Inequalities in Higher Education (1999), the special issue on Academe and Gender of UNESCO/CEPES journal Higher Education in Europe (2000), Sexism, Support and Survival in Academia: Academic Women and Hidden Discrimination in Finland (2001), Tiede, tieto ja sukupuoli [Science, Knowledge and Gender] (2005), Dold diskriminering på akademiska arenor – osynligt, synligt, subtilt [Hidden discrimination on academic arenas – invisible, visible, subtle] (2005); Leadership through the Gender Lens (2010), and Women, Management and Leadership (2011), as well as many journal articles and chapters in books.
+Research and Interventions on Gender Inequalities in Higher Education (1999), the special issue on Academe and Gender of UNESCO/CEPES journal Higher Education in Europe (2000), Sexism, Support and Survival in Academia: Academic Women and Hidden Discrimination in Finland (2001), Tiede, tieto ja sukupuoli [Science, Knowledge and Gender] (2005), Dold diskriminering på akademiska arenor – osynligt, synligt, subtilt [Hidden discrimination on academic arenas – invisible, visible, subtle] (2005); Leadership through the Gender Lens (2010), Women, Management and Leadership (2011), and a special issue on Feminist Encounters in Research and Innovation of the journal Feminist Encounters, as well as many journal articles and chapters in books.
 In 2013 she was among the invited researchers writing in Nature on”Scientists of the world speak up for equality”.

 Interviews and media outreach